 Is Mohammed Jesus?

 According to Islam, Mohammed is not Jesus.
-Jewish belief in a coming Messiah and Christian belief in the Trinity is rejected by Islam as heresy.
+Islam rejects Jewish belief in a coming Messiah and Christian belief in the Trinity as heresy.
 For it, there is only Allah.
-Allah, on the other hand, is inscrutable and inaccessible to man in his decree and appearance.
-Therefore, in Islam, God/Allah must never be portrayed with a face.
-This results in the highly developed art of calligraphy in Islam.
+On the other hand, Allah is mysterious and inaccessible to man in his decree and appearance.
+Therefore, God/Allah must never be portrayed with a face in Islam.
+This resulted in the highly developed art of calligraphy in Islam.

 Read also: Was Jesus born in a cave?